 Another thing to keep in mind is your photography budget.
 If your budget is $1,500 and they try to talk you into more, walk away.
 When buying a car, do you go in there and get the undercoating if it does not fit in your budget?
 Treat your wedding the same way.

-Ask the photography company if you can meet with the photographer that will be taking your pictures.
+Equally important, ask the photography company if you can meet with the photographer that will be taking your pictures.
 I have seen several companies use other photographers to take wedding pictures other than the one you are meeting with.
 I want to meet who is going to take my pictures, not someone else.

-Most importantly, do you get along with your photographer?
+Finally and most importantly, do you get along with your photographer?
 It does not matter how good a photographer they are.
 If you do not have a good rapport with them, you will not have a good experience.
 I have personally seen it.

 I hope this helps you when choosing your wedding photographer and look forward to working with you on your photography in the future.